figmentc/Adversarial-Image-Analysis/README.md

 ### Introdution and Methods
 Adversarial generation is implemented on a simple logistic regression model via Tensorflow and the MNIST dataset.
 The generating process is conducted in a directed manner, targetting changing input labeleld '2' to be classified as '6'.
-The generation process is as follows:
+The generation process is as follows
 1. Train logistic regression model and save weights
 2. Generate boolean mask for correctly classified instances of label '2'
 3. Calculate delta by as (alpha) * (gradient of modified cost function over input)
 3. Shift input vector towards the label '6' by delta
 4. Generate boolean mask for classified instances of label '6' post shift of input
 5. Screen concatenated input (input,delta,postshift_input) both boolean masks to generate adversarial images

 ### Results
 An spectrum of alpha values were used to scale delta to demonstrate its effect on number of instances affect by the shift as well as the post-shift image.